Iteranya/DiscordBot/README.md

 If you want to be cultured, you'll also need to download one of these bad boys~

 - [Stheno - One of the best Llama 8B Model](https://huggingface.co/Lewdiculous/L3-8B-Stheno-v3.1-GGUF-IQ-Imatrix) <- The Most Stable One Yet
-- [Anjir - Top Performer in Chaiverse Leaderboard](https://huggingface.co/Hastagaras/Anjir-8B-L3?not-for-all-audiences=true) <- Ranked High On Chaiverse
 - [Nyanade - One of the best Llama 7B Model](https://huggingface.co/Lewdiculous/Nyanade_Stunna-Maid-7B-v0.2-GGUF-IQ-Imatrix) <- 7B Model, Use At Your Own Risk

 ### Koboldcpp
 Requires Koboldcpp for back end, download it here:
 [Koboldcpp](https://github.com/LostRuins/koboldcpp)

-### Florence 2
+### Florence 2 Finetune

 - Microsoft New Visual AI
-- Decent, ish
-- By default this AI will use both Florence and Llava embedding at the same time
+- Finetuned to detect character appearance and image composition
-- Florence for Object Recognition and OCR
+- Text Recognition too!!
-- Llava for Image Vibe Detection

 ### Additional configuration needed to run the bot
 - Discord API key in .env in the global variable